joaopenteado/runcfg/README.md

 - Service Account Email: `GOOGLE_SERVICE_ACCOUNT_EMAIL`

 You can customize which environment variables are checked by modifying the `Env*` package variables.
-Each variable can be set to either a single environment variable name (string) or a list of fallback variables ([]string) that will be checked in order until a non-empty value is found.
+Each variable can be set to a list of fallback variables ([]string) that will be checked in order until a non-empty value is found.
 If no non-empty environment variables are found and the loader is configured to fetch the corresponding metadata field, the value will be fetched from the metadata server.

 ## Error Handling